tianyuduan/JS30/PrototypalInheritance/prototype.md

 # What is a prototype?  & Understanding prototype inheritance

+> First things first, all JavaScript objects inherit their properties and methods from their prototype.
+> The Object.prototype is on the top of the prototype chain.
 > When a function is created in JavaScript, JavaScript engine adds a prototype property to the function.
+> All JavaScript objects inherit their properties and methods from their prototype.

-> this prototype property is an object, which has a constructor property by default
+> This prototype property is an object, which has a constructor property by default.
-> the prototype property allows you to add new properties and methods to existing objects types.
+> The prototype property allows you to add new properties and methods to existing objects types.
 > We can access the functions prototype property using functionName.prototype

 ![](https://github.com/rupeshmi/CodeSprint/blob/dev/JavaScript/Part2/CodeSnippets/ConstructorPrototype.png)